arouyan/lakeFS/docs/deploy/k8s.md

 layout: default
 title: With Kubernetes
 parent: Deploy lakeFS
-description: This guide will help you deploy your production lakeFS environment on Kubernetes using a helm chart
+description: This guide shows how to deploy your production lakeFS environment on Kubernetes using a Helm chart.
 nav_order: 40
 ---